avolutions-php/avolutions/docs/en/validation.md

 ### Default message

 By default, the error message looks like: `{property} is not valid`.
-If the property has a label defined in the mapping file, this label is used for the error message.
 This message will not be translated.

 To override the default message, every *Validator* accepts an option called ´message´ which can be defined in mapping file: